-PART II - PRACTICALS (PAPERS X-XI)
+PART II - PRACTICALS PAPERS (X-XI)

-(B.Ed Practical Exam will be conducted by an External Team consisting of one Coordinator (Head Examiner who should be of the parent University) and two Members (Sub-Examiners duly approved by the University) in one day.
-While constituting the team Coordinator will be taken into consideration and it will not overlap with the Teaching subjects of other two examiners.
-Thus, a team will cover all the three teaching subjects i.e. Teaching of Languages, Teaching of Sciences and Teaching of Social Studies- Practical Examinations Team will conduct all practical papers from X-XI i.e. School Experience Programme)
+B.Ed.
+Practical Exam will be conducted by an External Team consisting of three examiners i.e. one Coordinator and two Sub-Examiners in three days.
+Only working and duly approved teachers by the university having minimum five (5) years of teaching experience at B.Ed/ M.Ed level will be appointed as Sub-Examiners.
+Team will cover all the three teaching subjects i.e. Teaching of Languages, Teaching of Mathematics and Teaching of Social Sciences.

+Practical Examinations Team will conduct practical papers for X and XI i.e. School Experience Programme.

-Х School Experience Programme (SEP-) 80 20
+X School Experience Programme (SEP) 80 20

-Teaching Practice: School Teaching CBW/Preparation of
+Teaching Practice: School Teaching CBW/Preparation

-Subject I Printed
+Subject I of Printed

-(This Programme must help Pupil-teacher to learn to function teaching/learning
+(This Programme must help Pupil-teacher to learn to teaching/learning

-as a Teacher) One lesson of each be delivered by Pupil- material(for Blind
+function as a Teacher) One lesson of each be delivered material(for blind Students) will be

-teacher, be evaluated by a team of experts comprising One Students) will be
+by Pupil-teacher, be evaluated by a team of experts evaluated at the

-Coordinator (Head-Examiner) and two evaluated at the time
+comprising one Coordinator and two Sub-Examiners. time of skill-in-

-Members (Sub-examiners) - of skill in teaching

-examination.

-A. Following Five Micro- Teaching Skills with 1 lesson on
+A. Following Five Micro- Teaching Skills with one teaching

-each skill.
+lesson on each skill. examination.

-Use of Chalk Board including Handwriting and Use of
+Use of Chalk Board including Handwriting and Use

-Teaching Aids (Compulsory)
+of Teaching Aids (Compulsory)

 1) Questioning

 2) Introducing the Lesson

 3) Use of Reinforcement

 4) Stimulus Variation

-5) Illustration with Examples Micro Lesson-5 Mega Lesson-5 Discussion Lesson-2 Real Teaching 20 Lessons Final Discussion-1 To be selected by the candidateout of two teaching subjects.
-XI School Experience Programme (SEP-) Teaching Practice: School Teaching Subject II (This Programme must help Pupil-teacher to learn to function as aTeacher) One lesson of each bedelivered by Pupil-teacher, beevaluated by a team of expertscomprising One Coordinator (Head-Examiner) and two Members (Sub-examiners) - 80 20 CBW/Preparation of Printed teaching/learning material(for Blind Students) will be evaluated at the time of skill in teaching examination.
+5) Illustration with Examples

+Micro Lesson-5

+Mega Lesson-5

+Discussion Lesson-2

+Real Teaching 20 Lessons

+Final Discussion Lesson-1

+To be selected by the candidate out of two teaching

+subjects

+XI School Experience Programme (SEP) 80 20

+Teaching Practice: School Teaching CBW/Preparation

+Subject II of Printed

+(This Programme must help Pupil- teacher to learn to teaching/learning

+function as a Teacher) One lesson of each be delivered material(for Blind Students)

+by Pupil-teacher, be evaluated by a team of experts will be evaluated

+comprising one Coordinator and two Sub-Examiners at the time of

+skill-in- teaching

-A) Following Five Micro- Teaching Skills with 1
+A) Following Five Micro- Teaching Ski lls with one examination.

-lessoneach skill.
+lesson each skill.

-Use of Chalk Board includingHandwriting
+Use of Chalk Board including Handwri iting

 (Compulsory).
-Use of Teaching Aids(Compulsory)
+Use of Teaching Aids (C Compulsory)

 1) Questioning

 2) Introducing the Lesson

 3) Use of Reinforcement

 4) Stimulus Variation

 5) Illustration with examples

 Micro Lesson-5

 Mega Lesson-5

 Discussion Lesson-2

 Real Teaching 20 Lessons

-Final Discussion-1
+Final Discussion Lesson -1

-To be selected by the candidateout of two teaching
+To be selected by the candidate out of two o teaching

 subjects.

-Each student will attend supervised teaching for 45 days.
+\Each student will attend supervised teaching for 45 days.

-PART III-Special EducationPracticals(PAPERS XII-XIV (A&B)) 300

-Max.
-Marks :

-Examination would be conducted by an External Examiner who will be professional duly registered with Rehabilitation Council of India as per RCI norms and as appointed by the University for each practical separately for paper XII, XIII, XIV (a & b).

-XII Training in Mental Retardation (Assessment and IEP) Marks : 100 XIII Training on Equipment related to Mental Retardation Marks : 50 XIV Teaching practice in Mental Retardation (a) Curricular Activities in Group Teaching (b) Co-Curricular Activities in Group Teaching Marks : 75 Marks : 75
+PART III-Speci al Education Practical Papers (XII-XIV) Max.
+Marks : 300 Examination wo ould be conducted by an External Examiner who will b be professional duly registered with Rehabilitation Council of India as per RCI norms and as appointed by the University for ea ch practical separately for papers XII, XIII and XIV.
+Paper XII Training in Mental Retardation(Assessment and IEP) 100 Marks Paper XIII Training on Equipment related to Mental Retardation 50 Marks Paper XIV Teaching practice in Mental Retardation (a) Curricular Activities in Group Teaching 75 Marks (b) Co-Curricular Activities in Group Teaching 75 Marks Total 300 Marks